 Paris is never a bad decision, especially if you go underground to visit the catacombs of Paris.

 Heading to France?
 Please tell me you're visiting Paris.
 It may be filled with tourists, but it's also filled with gorgeous buildings, stores sporting pastel-colored macarons and the Eiffel Tower.
 This Paris Go To Guide kinda of just scratches the surface when it comes to our absolute, number one favorite things to do in this city, but this post is all about the catacombs.

 And under that maze of cafes and apartments, Paris is covered with catacombs, nestled deep underground.
 It's worth a visit, that's for sure.

-What are the Catacombs?
+What Are The Catacombs?

 The Catacombs are a small part of Paris' ancient mine tunnels.
 These underground tunnels hold the remains of over 6 million people.
 Wow.